I do not own the Macdonald Hall series or the song Jingle Bells.

 The boy jumped out of his chair and nearly fell to the floor.
 He stared at the grinning group in shock before he beamed.
 "What are you guys doing here?"

 "Celebrating the holidays with you!"
 Boots punched him in the shoulder.
 "You looked kind of pathetic when we pretended to leave."

 "We couldn't leave you all alone on Christmas," Larry added.

 "It's like you always say.
 We stick together, no matter what."
 Pete smiled.

-"And this is your Christmas gift from me," Mark grinned.
+"And this is your Christmas gift from me."
+Mark grinned.
+"You're welcome."

 Bruno could not stop smiling.
 He smiled as his friends got their food.
 He smiled as they sat down with them.
 Boots popped a piece of ham in his mouth and shook his head.
 "Bruno, your face is going to break."